Menu & Search

 Pro tip

 Book your airport transfer before you land, transportation can be overwhelming at the airport and prices depend on how well you bargain.
-Fares to most places in Seminyak with independent drivers should be not more than $20, hotels and private villas can be a bit more.
+Fares to most places in Seminyak with independent drivers should be $15-$20, hotels and private villas can be a bit more but it probably won’t break the bank.

 Traveler insight